rohini-omnilytiqs/vmwellness/README.md

 Using Django Web Framework, we developed a full-stack application requiring a database backend.
 You can view our preliminary object relational mapping diagram below.
 ![database](/databaseDesign.png)

-Our team recognized it a high priority to maintain consistent branding throughout the application and developed a style guide, featured below.
+Our team recognized the importance of maintaining consistent branding throughout the application and developed a style guide, featured below.
 ![style](/styleGuide.png)

 ## Implementation